iamtlcs/url-shortener/README.md

 AWS_SECRET_ACCESS_KEY=<your_aws_secret_access_key>
 ```

-The reason why I did not use `aws configure` is that I am using my own laptop for working.

 I am using my own laptop for work, which is why I did not use `aws configure`.

 After creating the `.env` file, run `make apply_terraform` to deploy the cloud infrastructure and the Python code in the `./create_short_url` and `./redirect_url` directories.
 These directories are divided to maintain a single responsibility for each API route.
 Only the `create_short_url` directory contains a `requirements.txt` file because I used `validator` to verify that the POST request is a valid URL.
 Other packages are either built-in with Python or come with AWS Lambda instances, such as `boto3`.
 Uploading ZIP files is preferred over using Docker images since the code is lightweight.